 - How Do I Receive PLUS Loan Funds?

 - PLUS Loan funds are credited directly to your student account.
 You, the student, will be notified via your student LOOP within 3 days of the disbursement to your student account.
 In order to have your Federal PLUS Loan funds disbursed by the first day of classes, all requirements must be completed by:

 - What are the Terms and Conditions of a PLUS Loan?

 - The specific terms and conditions of the PLUS Loan are outlined in the MPN.
-The fixed interest rate is 6.41% with a 4.288% origination fee.
+The fixed interest rate effective as of July 1, 2016 for 2016-17 is 6.31% with a 4.276% origination fee (for any loan that disburses on or after October 1, 2016).
 Loan repayment begins once the student ceases to be enrolled at least half-time.

 - How Do I Cancel My PLUS Loan?